 Since both agencies had trouble estimating contracting levels, however, shortfalls resulted; the funds set aside to cover the indirect costs were never enough.
-As time went by, Tribes became more sophisticated and accurate in estimating and recovering all their legitimate costs - but they found their lives complicated by the imposition of a multitude of additionIndirect Costs in P.L.
-93-638 Contracting al federal requirements.
+As time went by, Tribes became more sophisticated and accurate in estimating and recovering all their legitimate costs-but they found their lives complicated by the imposition of a multitude of additional federal requirements.
 As a result of these additional requirements and the failure of some agencies to pay their share, indirect costs continued to increase.
 Thus, the shortfalls continued.